My Treat

 • Add details - the more context, the faster we can act.

 When you report someone, they're immediately blocked from contacting you while we look into it.
-A real person reviews reports within 24 hours, and confirmed violations affect the reported member's trust standing.
+We review reports within 24 hours, and confirmed violations lead to account action - a warning, restriction, or removal.

 For urgent safety issues, also email support@mytreat.club with subject "URGENT".